bman7777/cross/README.md

 -------
 * Write more unit tests
 * Add more documentation
-* Fill out allocator service (and make sure all deletes/news use it)
-* make allocator actually come from specified pools of memory
+* make allocator actually come from specified pools of memory (use boost fast pool for context/seqnode)
-* Use google test features to detect memory leaks
 * make sure context/services can be customized per module/sequence/junction
 * analyze performance
+* investigate running lib in web server and connecting from website
+* consistently use boost or std ( abstracted away as much as possible )